martin2844/ejs-blog/readme.txt

 -Possible implementations -> Possibility of adding an image from an outside url
                           -> Adding a DB for the posts, which I guess if I'm adding MongoDB, images will have to be stored as url, will have to be loaded dynamically with ejs.
                           -> Add dynamic rendering for pages of posts.
-                          -> Add post signature
+(Found out what I meant was actually "Pagination") -> Add post signature
                           -> Add date to posts.